n8n-io/n8n-docs/docs/security/datensicherung.md

 ### Database
 We run daily database backups that are then saved for seven days each.
 The communication between the database and the servers is run only via https.
-Stored passwords are encrypted in a way that, even with access to the database, they cannot be read.
+Stored passwords are encrypted in a way that, even with access to the database, cannot be read.

 ### Server Communication